Azure-Samples/API-Center-Workshop/docs/docs/develop/inventory/register-apis.md

-# Import APIs
+# Register your APIs

-At this point, your APIs are deployed at different deployment locations on Azure.
-We now want to import the APIs into your API Center instance to create a centralized inventory of your APIs across the organization.
+After creating your API Center, the next step is to start registering your APIs to build a centralized inventory.
+For each API, you will also add an API version with an API definition.

 ## 1. Service API